Women Shepherds, Pastors and Teachers:

 Hebrews 4:13, KJV

 It should be evident to you then that God had Abimelech's number.
 As a result, after having ruled in Shechem for a period of three years, the people turned against wicked Abimelech.
 While he was eventually able to defeat them, it was another story when it came to the people of Thebez.
 As Abimelech's army drew near to the city, all of the people rushed to the top of a great tower, hoping that they would be safe.
 Abimelech's plan was to burn it down, just as he had down with the tower in Shechem.
 However, God had other plans.
-As had occurred with Sisera, the Lord was about to humble and destroy Abimelech through the hand of a single woman, as we discover through these verses:
+As had occurred with Sisera, the Lord was about to humble and destroy Abimelech through the hand of a single woman, as we discover through this group of verses:

 "And Abimelech came unto the tower, and fought against it, and went hard unto the door of the tower to burn it with fire.
 And a certain woman cast a piece of a millstone upon Abimelech's head, and all to brake his skull.
 Then he called hastily unto the young man his armourbearer, and said unto him, Draw thy sword, and slay me, that men say not of me, A woman slew him.
 And his young man thrust him through, and he died.
 And when the men of Israel saw that Abimelech was dead, they departed every man unto his place.
 Thus God rendered the wickedness of Abimelech, which he did unto his father, in slaying his seventy brethren: And all the evil of the men of Shechem did God render upon their heads: and upon them came the curse of Jotham the son of Jerubbaal."